opencobra/cobrapy/documentation_builder/deletions.rst

     start = time()  # start timer()
     growth_rates, statuses = single_deletion(cobra_model)
-    print("All single gene deletions completed in %.2f seconds" % (time() - start))
+    print("All single gene deletions completed in %.2f sec" % (time() - start))

 .. parsed-literal::

-    All single gene deletions completed in 4.15 seconds
+    All single gene deletions completed in 4.01 sec

 These can also be done for only a subset of genes